Extending Application.cfc's Using Mappings and Proxies

 </cfcomponent>

-The extends statement must be the mapping variable name of the folder (rootCfc), a dot (.), and finally the name of the Proxy.cfc template without the .cfc prefix (Proxy)
+The child Application.cfc, in the admin folder, extends uses the mapping the variable used for the folder, with a dot and the name of the Proxy.cfc template without the .cfc extension.

 <cfcomponent displayname="Admin" sessionmanagement="yes" clientmanagement="yes" extends="rootCfc.Proxy">